Battle of Mogadishu (1993): Aftermath

-After the battle, the bodies of several of the conflict's U.S. casualties (Black Hawk Super 64s crewmembers and their defenders, Delta Force soldiers MSG Gordon and SFC Shughart) were dragged through Mogadishu's streets by a large crowd of Somalis.
-After being asked to justify the incident in an interview with American television, Captain Haad of Somali National Alliance claimed that the bodies of the U.S. soldiers had been dragged through the streets by enraged civilians/irregulars who had lost dozens of friends and family, and that the actual SNA soldiers had not partaken in the incident.
-He would further point to the July 12, 1993, Abdi House Raid that had first led the SNA to begin target U.S. soldiers saying, "Wouldn't you be very sorry about 73 of our elder men, of our religious leaders, of our most prominent people, having their bodies mutilated—we collected parts of their bodies from the building in which they were attacked—if you were a son of one of those people killed on that day, what would be your situation, how would you feel?"
+After the battle, the bodies of several of the conflict's US casualties (Black Hawk Super 64s crewmembers and their defenders, Delta Force soldiers MSG Gordon and SFC Shughart) were dragged through Mogadishu's streets by a large crowd of Somalis.
+After being asked to justify the incident in an interview with American television, Captain Haad of Somali National Alliance claimed that the bodies of the US soldiers had been dragged through the streets by enraged civilians/irregulars who had lost dozens of friends and family, and that the actual SNA soldiers had not partaken in the incident.
+He would further point to the 12 July 1993, Abdi House Raid that had first led the SNA to begin target US soldiers saying, "Wouldn't you be very sorry about 73 of our elder men, of our religious leaders, of our most prominent people, having their bodies mutilated—we collected parts of their bodies from the building in which they were attacked—if you were a son of one of those people killed on that day, what would be your situation, how would you feel?"
 Several days after the incident, the SNA issued a public appeal, stating that despite the "wanton destruction and suffering beyond human comprehension" inflicted by UNOSOM II and US forces, the alliance urged respect towards the deceased, injured, and prisoners of war; in accordance with Islamic principles.

-On 6 October 1993, U.S. President Bill Clinton would personally order General Joseph P. Hoar to cease all combat operations against Somali National Alliance, except in self defense.
+On 6 October 1993, US President Bill Clinton would personally order General Joseph P. Hoar to cease all combat operations against Somali National Alliance, except in self defense.
 General Hoar would proceed to relay the stand down order to Generals William F. Garrison of Task Force Ranger and Thomas M. Montgomery of the American Quick Reaction Force.
 The following day on 7 October, Clinton publicly announced a major change in course in the mission.
-Substantial U.S. forces would be sent to Somalia as short term reinforcements, but all American forces would be withdrawn from the country by the end of March 1994.
+Substantial US forces would be sent to Somalia as short term reinforcements, but all American forces would be withdrawn from the country by the end of March 1994.
 He would firmly defend American policy in Somalia but admitted that it had been a mistake for American forces to be drawn into the decision "to personalize the conflict" to Aidid.
-He would go on to reappoint the former U.S. Special Envoy for Somalia Robert B. Oakley to signal the administrations return to focusing on political reconciliation.
+He would go on to reappoint the former US Special Envoy for Somalia Robert B. Oakley to signal the administrations return to focusing on political reconciliation.
 Clinton expressed surprise that the battle had even occurred and later claimed that he had decided on a diplomatic solution before the incident.
 Despite his apparent reservations, there had been no direct orders previously given to Task Force Ranger to halt operations against the SNA.
-The stand down order given to U.S. forces in Somalia led other UNOSOM II contingents to effectively avoid any confrontation with the SNA.
+The stand down order given to US forces in Somalia led other UNOSOM II contingents to effectively avoid any confrontation with the SNA.
 This led to the majority of UNOSOM patrols in Mogadishu to cease and numerous checkpoints in SNA controlled territory to be abandoned.